JMSLab/Template/README.md

     cd ProjectName
     ```

-2. Create a symbolic link called `drive` to _a local copy_ the project's datastore, if one exists for the project (e.g. a Dropbox or Google Drive folder).
+2. Create a symbolic link called `datastore` to _a local copy_ the project's datastore, if one exists for the project (e.g. a Dropbox or Google Drive folder).

     - Do _not_ link a "live" copy of the datastore (i.e. one that is synchronized to the internet).
 Work with a local, off-line copy before modifying the live copy;  otherwise the data may get unintentionally overwritten for everyone using the datastore.